neotenic/protobowl/README.md

 The first button is `space`, which make sense because it's the biggest button and also probably the most important.
 Space generally means "buzz", however there's another very small thing it does: when you open up and see that big green button saying "start the game", you can also press space to trigger that (no ambiguity since the buzz button is disabled in such circumstances).

 Next, or skipping, as it was referred to in earlier iterations is also a fairly commonplace operation.
 It can be accessed with not one, but three keys, `S`, `N` and `J`. `S` and `N` are probably pretty obvious, referring to "Skip" and "Next".
-J is just convienient because it's on the home row (well, so is `S`, technically) and usually refers to "down" for people who use Vi (which notably doesn't include me, but Gmail, Google Reader and Google Wave, three applications that I did, at some point in time use also follow that pattern).
+J is just convenient because it's on the home row (well, so is `S`, technically) and usually refers to "down" for people who use Vi (which notably doesn't include me, but Gmail, Google Reader and Google Wave, three applications that I did, at some point in time use also follow that pattern).

 Pause and Resume can be accessed with `P` and `R`, and are both equivalent.
 So you can technically pause with `R`, and resume with `P`, though that would be metaphorically confusing.